-This two-week course meets Monday through Friday for three hours each day, and is designed for students entering grades 5-6.
+This two-week course meets Monday through Friday for three hours each day.

 Space is very limited for our summer programs.
 Please do not wait until the last minute to enroll.
-If there is more than a week before the course starts, a $200 deposit will be due when enrolling, with the balance due one week before the course begins.
+If there are more than two weeks before the course starts, a $200 deposit will be due when enrolling, with the balance due two weeks before the course begins.